 This text was read out at the memorial event to Stephanie Wolfe Murray at the Edinburgh Book Festival on 23 August 2017 by my big brother Kim.
-Photo by Fiona Morris.
+Photo by Peggy Hughes.

 One of my earliest memories as a three or four year old was being given the mighty responsibility of doing the washing up.
 It was my first real sense of accomplishment.
 This had been long trailed by Mum as a special treat in store for good behaviour.
 Now I was finally getting to do the washing up on my little stool feeling proud as punch.
 I was Mum’s little helper.
 I don’t remember how long it took for the penny to drop, that washing up was an irksome chore to be avoided at all costs.